Data Quality

 • Providing feedback to the steering committee.

-The CDO or data governance manager usually heads up and helps create the steering committee.
+The CDO or data governance manager usually helps create the steering committee and acts as the leader.

 Hidden Anchor